alvaroqsaldanha/DFD/README.md

-# Exploring Self-Supervised Vision Transformers for Deepfake Detection
+# Self-Supervised Vision Transformers for Deepfake Detection

 Implementation of the paper:  <a href="https://arxiv.org/abs/2405.00355">Exploring Self-Supervised Vision Transformers for Deepfake Detection: A Comparative Analysis</a> (IJCB 2024).